rust-lang/book/src/ch06-01-defining-an-enum.md

 The `<T>` syntax is a feature of Rust we haven’t talked about yet.
 It’s a generic type parameter, and we’ll cover generics in more detail in Chapter 10.
-For now, all you need to know is that `<T>` means the `Some` variant of the `Option` enum can hold one piece of data of any type.
+For now, all you need to know is that `<T>` means the `Some` variant of the `Option` enum can hold one piece of data of any type, and that each concrete type that gets used in place of `T` makes the overall `Option<T>` type a different type.
 Here are some examples of using `Option` values to hold number types and string types:

 ```rust
 {{#rustdoc_include ../listings/ch06-enums-and-pattern-matching/no-listing-06-option-examples/src/main.rs:here}}
 ```

-If we use `None` rather than `Some`, we need to tell Rust what type of `Option<T>` we have, because the compiler can’t infer the type that the `Some` variant will hold by looking only at a `None` value.
+The type of `some_number` is `Option<i32>`.
+The type of `some_string` is `Option<&str>`, which is a different type.
+Rust can infer these types because we’ve specified a value inside the `Some` variant.
+For `absent_number`, Rust requires us to annotate the overall `Option` type: the compiler can’t infer the type that the corresponding `Some` variant will hold by looking only at a `None` value.
+Here, we tell Rust that we mean for `absent_number` to be of type `Option<i32>`.

 When we have a `Some` value, we know that a value is present and the value is held within the `Some`.
 When we have a `None` value, in some sense, it means